daunsid/ML6-Coding-Challenge/README.md

 After you added us to your project you should fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScW6ytY3_4yoKE39-Gd-U7WHo030YtwdggTG1D_yIQPlL7Vjg/viewform) so we are able to automatically evaluate your solution to the coding test.
 Once you've filled in the form you should receive an email with the results within 2 hours.
 We'll hope with you that your results are good enough to land an interview at ML6.
 If however you don't you can resubmit a new solution as many times as you want, so don't give up!

 If you are invited for an interview at ML6 afterwards, make sure to bring your laptop with a copy of the code you wrote, so you can explain your `model.py` file to us.

+### Taking down the deployed model

+After you have received the evaluation email, we no longer require access to the model.
+Please check the corresponding documentation page for removing AI Platform models.
+This can be done via the UI or the command line.